Best Beaches In Phuket

 If you’re searching for those iconic Thailand postcard views, Freedom Beach delivers them perfectly.

-Nai Harn Beach – A Local Favourite
+Rawai And Nai Harn: A Local Favourite

-Bang Tao Beach – Luxury And Tranquility
+Bang Tao Beach: Luxury And Tranquility

 Bang Tao Beach is one of the longest beaches in Phuket and home to some of the island’s most luxurious resorts.